 Another way to say goodbye to anxiety is to write a letter to it.
 It may sound silly, but addressing your stress and writing out all the things keeping you up late at night will rob your emotions of their power.
 Put your thoughts into words, then resolve to leave them on the paper instead of taking them with you.

 Weight gain from chronic stress is possible.
-Excessive cortisol releases from adrenal glands above the kidneys may lead to fat accumulation.
+Excessive cortisol released from adrenal glands above the kidneys may lead to fat accumulation.

 Change Up Your Diet